-As at June 30, 2018, the Company had cash of \$369.6 million and working capital of \$380.2 million as compared to cash of \$392.3 million and working capital of \$436.3 million at December 31, 2017.
+As at September 30, 2018, the Company had cash of \$380.1 million and working capital of \$371.5 million as compared to cash of \$392.3 million and working capital of \$436.3 million at December 31, 2017.
+It is anticipated that the Company will have adequate cash available to complete the proposed acquisition of an effective 12.5% ownership interest in POGBV (refer to Proposed Transaction above).

 Until detailed engineering is completed and a final South Lokichar Basin development and financing plan is approved, the Company will continue to assess the sufficiency of its capital resources.
 The Company's current working capital position may not provide it with sufficient capital resources to complete development activities being considered in the South Lokichar Basin (Kenya).

 To finance its future acquisition, exploration, development and operating costs, AOC may require financing from external sources, including issuance of new shares, issuance of debt or executing working interest farmout or disposition arrangements.
 There can be no assurance that such financing will be available to the Company or, if available, that it will be offered on terms acceptable to AOC.